HappyFrowl/documentation/StorageManagement.md

     - Outputs the location of a command and its man pages.

 * `locate`
-    - Locate a file quickly (requires updatedb).
+    - Locate a file quickly (requires `updatedb`)
+    - options:
+        - `-r` - use regex
+        - `-c` - display or count the bnumber of matching entries found
+        - `-e` - return only files that exist at the time of search
+        - `-I` - ignmore the casing in file names or paths

 * `updatedb`
-    - Must be run in order to use `locate`.
+    - Must be run regularly in order to effectively use `locate`

 * `/etc/updatedb.conf`
     - Configuration for `updatedb`, which defines locations not to search.
+    - or add them to the $PRUNEPATH variable

+- `find`
+    * combine the results with:
+        * `-print`      - display the location of the files
+        * `-exec`       - execute the comamnd that follows
+        * `-ok`         - execute the command that follow interactively
+        * `-delete`     - delete the files found
+        * `-fprint`     - tore the results in a target file

+* `which`
+    * locate the location of an executable

+* `whereis`
+    * Locate the binary, source, and manual page files for a command.
+    * gives more info than `which`

 - `stat`
     - Display file or file system status